 Agile localisation + automation

 As you might have guessed, a vital part of your future agile localisation process will be automation.
-What you need to be doing is automating everything – from translation requests to deliveries.
+It can make sense to automise certain steps – from translation requests to deliveries.
 You can set up translation software that can connect to your CMS and automatically send new content that needs to be translated to the translation provider of your choice.
-They’ll be able to assign you a team of linguists at the click of a button, and can work simultaneously or alone depending on what you need.
+They’ll be able to assign you a team of linguists at the click of a button, and work simultaneously or alone depending on what you need.
 If you’re on a tight deadline, you can even have a proofreader following behind to proofread translated text while the rest is being translated.
 And once it’s all done, you can have your content back in your CMS without needing to lift a finger.

-Have you found yourself yearning for an end to all those emails sending translation packages back and forth?
+Have you found yourself yearning for an end to all those emails sending translation files back and forth?
 How about adopting an agile localisation process, then?
-We can help – all you have to do is get in touch!
+We can help – feel free to get in touch!